Cassius Marsh

-Cassius Lee Marsh Sr. (born July 7, 1992) is an American football outside linebacker who is a free agent.
-He was drafted by the Seattle Seahawks in the fourth round of the 2014 NFL Draft.
-He played college football at UCLA.
-He has also played for the New England Patriots, San Francisco 49ers, Arizona Cardinals, Jacksonville Jaguars, Indianapolis Colts, Pittsburgh Steelers and Chicago Bears.
+Cassius Lee Marsh Sr. (born July 7, 1992) is an American former professional football linebacker.
+He played college football for the UCLA Bruins, and was selected by the Seattle Seahawks in the fourth round of the 2014 NFL draft.
+He also played for the New England Patriots, San Francisco 49ers, Arizona Cardinals, Jacksonville Jaguars, Indianapolis Colts, Pittsburgh Steelers and Chicago Bears.

 Early life

 Marsh attended Oaks Christian School in Westlake Village, California.
 He was a member of PrepStar Dream Team and Tacoma News-Tribune Western 100.
 He was ranked as 22nd defensive tackle prospect nationally by Tom Lemming/MaxPreps during high school.
 He was selected to the GoldenStatePreps.com All-State first-team and All-SoCal first-team.
 He was named CIF-SS All-Northwest Division co-Defensive Player of the Year in his junior season.
 He played in the U.S. Army All-America Game after high school.
 He recorded 83 tackles, 23 sacks, in his senior season at high school.

 Rivals rated Marsh as a four-star prospect being the No. 4 defensive tackle, No. 6 prospect in the state of California, and the No. 33 prospect overall regardless of position.
 ESPN recruiting rated Marsh as a three-star prospect being the No. 33 defensive tackle, and the No. 33 prospect in the state of California.
 247 rated Cassius as a four-star prospect being the No. 11 defensive tackle, and the No. 142 overall prospect (No. 114 composite ranking) regardless of position.
-SCOUT rated Cassius as a four-star prospect as well.
+Scout.com rated Cassius as a four-star prospect as well.
 Many major college programs offered scholarships and, after committing to LSU, Marsh changed his mind and committed to UCLA so he would be closer to home.

 College career

-In December 2010, he was selected to the Rivals.com Pac-10 All-Freshman team in his freshman season.
+In December 2010, he was selected to the Rivals.com Pac-10 Conference All-Freshman team in his freshman season.
 He was winner of UCLA's John Boncheff Jr. Memorial Award for Rookie of the Year in his freshman season.

 Professional career

-Seattle Seahawks
+Seattle Seahawks (first stint)

-Marsh was drafted by the Seattle Seahawks in the fourth round, 108th overall, in the 2014 NFL Draft.
+Marsh was selected by the Seattle Seahawks in the fourth round, 108th overall, of the 2014 NFL draft.
 He was signed to a four-year contract on May 19, 2014.
+In practice for Week 7 of his rookie season, Marsh broke a bone on the outside of his foot and was subsequently placed on season-ending injured reserve.

-Marsh recorded the first sack and first forced fumble of his NFL career against the Miami Dolphins in the season opener on September 11, 2016.
+In their season opener of the 2016 season against the Miami Dolphins, Marsh recorded the first sack and first forced fumble of his NFL career.
+In Week 14, he made his first career fumble recovery in a 40–7 win over the Carolina Panthers.
+He finished the season appearing in all 16 regular season games and 1 start, recording 3.0 sacks.